 Wheeler graphs are one of those ideas that are beautiful on paper and central in theory, yet were strangely hard to touch in practice — you couldn’t easily build one, check one, or even see one.
 WGT turns them into a concrete object you can generate, recognize, and visualize, which is what you need to actually do research on graph indexes.

-I also like this project for what it represents: a genomics problem — how to index a pangenome — solved with a tool borrowed from formal verification, the SMT solver.
-That kind of cross-pollination is where a lot of good work comes from.
-As pangenomes become the default way we represent genetic variation, being able to reason about which graphs are efficiently indexable will only matter more — and now there’s a practical toolkit for doing it.
+I also like this project for what it represents: a genomics problem — how to index a pangenome — approached with a tool from formal verification, the SMT solver.
+As pangenome references become more common, being able to reason about which graphs support efficient indexes becomes increasingly useful, and WGT provides a practical toolkit for doing that.

 WGT is free and open source.